reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

         queue-url: ${AWS_SQS_QUEUE_URL}
 ```

-We will now use the `@SqsListener` annotation provided by Spring Cloud AWS on a method in a `@Component` class to listen to messages received on the queue and process them as required:
+We will now use the `@SqsListener` annotation provided by Spring Cloud AWS on a method in a `@Component` class, to listen to messages received on the queue and process them as required:

 ```java
 @Slf4j